OwenSims/OwenSims/PhD Thesis/README.md

-## 1 Entrepreneurship and Wealth Generation in Socially Structured Economies
+# Entrepreneurship and Wealth Generation in Socially Structured Economies

+## 1 About

 This directory contains a set of TeX files which, when compiled into a PDF, forms my PhD thesis for Queen's Management School.
 The thesis, perhaps better stated as a monograph, is entitled **Entrepreneurship and Wealth Generation in Socially Structured Economies**.
-It provides an analysis of entrepreneurship within a network-institutional framework of the economy.
+It provides an analysis of entrepreneurship within a network-institutional framework of the economy, which we term as the _relational perspective_.

-We term the holistic theory of the economy developed in the monograph _the relational perspective_.
-To investigate entrepreneurship and the entrepreneurial function within the relational perspective we create a theory of entrepreneurial activity, as well as a set of game-theoretic and statistical tools to analyse empirical data.
-We provide the abstract of the monograph in immediately below.

-Most of the statistical measures developed are also contained within this repository.
+In order to investigate entrepreneurship and the entrepreneurial function within the relational perspective we create a theory of entrepreneurial activity, as well as a set of game-theoretic and statistical tools to analyse empirical data.
+Most of the statistical measures developed are contained within this repository.
 So too are the empirical and synthetic data used throughout the monograph.
 Below we provide the monograph abstract and instructions for compiling the TeX files.

 The primary supervisor for this monograph is Professor Robert P. Gilles and the secondary supervisor is Dr. Graham Brownlow.
 Both supervisors are academic faculty members of Queen's Management School.
 I am immensely thankful to both of them for their guidance and encouragement.